Tracing Kernel Functions: How the illumos AMD64 FBT Provider Intercepts Function Calls

 adding 8 bytes references the value “above” RSP

-on the stack: the interrupted thread’s CS
+on the stack: the interrupted thread’s CS.

-Therefore, the cmpw
+Therefore, the cmpw instruction compares the

-lower 16 bits of the immediate value $KCS_SEL
+lower 16 bits of the immediate value $KCS_SEL to

-the interrupted thread’s CS
+the interrupted thread’s CS value.
+In this case

 we know the #BP originated from a kernel thread and the